metrica-to/pixel/README.md

 # Metrica pixel

-Tracker for user inights and events
+Tracker for user insights and events

 ### Architecture